G1213123/TrafficSign/readme.md

 ## Features

  #### TODO:
-- [ ] Snap Range dependent to canvas zoom
-- [ ] Unify input value of xheight and color in all panel
+- [x] Unify input value of xheight and color in all panel
+- [ ] Adding loading and save function to cookies
+- [ ] Hints for user inputs
+- [ ] support touch screen gesture
-- [ ] Chinese Readme file and description
+- [ ] Chinese Readme file and description for site

 ## Getting Started